FREDVUNI/HTML/README.md

 # HTML Tutorial

-This repository contains a comprehensive HTML tutorial that covers the basics of HTML web development.
-Whether you're a beginner or have some experience with HTML, this tutorial will provide you with the knowledge and skills to create well-structured web pages.
+This repository provides a comprehensive HTML tutorial that covers the basics of HTML web development.
+Whether you're a beginner or have some experience with HTML, this tutorial will equip you with the knowledge and skills to create well-structured web pages.

 ## Table of Contents